UpekHansaja/jiat-campus-life/README.md

 # Splatter Paintball Adventure Hub

-A modern and minimal landing page for university adventure activities.
-This project presents a clean one-screen experience with large action buttons that guide visitors to different adventure-themed pages.
+This website simply presents a clean one-screen experience with large action buttons that guide visitors to different adventure-themed pages.

 ## Overview